dvbuntu/barm/notes.md

 * Explore hyperparameter space (e.g. try more models with smaller nets, maybe lambda=2)
 * Explain bayes prior/posterior in more detail
 * Can parallelization improve speed?
 Maybe, maybe not.
 There is a paper on Parallel BART.

+# 2 Feb 2023

+Meeting with Cristian, good feedback on additional library options

+* Include continuous integration via github actions/travis.yml (see old BARN repo)
+* Think carefully about synthetic datasets to generate for testing
+* Make visualization of histogram plots showing both prior neuron count dist vs actual (i.e. posterior) histogram plot

+# 4 Feb 2023

+Work on ML formulation.

+Making posterior explicit and showing weights have no prior/cancels out anyway.

+sum-of-NNs slightly more explicit.

+Still significant work to do integrating this into the comps manuscript.

+Possible proof/example: Show that an ensemble of NN with final sum can be written as big NN with restricted weights.
+Approach by enforcing zero weights on what would be cross-network connections and enforce final sum weights to be 1.

+$w_{(i),(j)} = 0$, where $(i)$ is a neuron belonging to model $i$, and $(j)$ is neuron belonging to model $j \neq i$.